aws-samples/amazon-sumerian-hosts/packages/amazon-sumerian-hosts-babylon/README.md

 ### Step 1.
 Adding Script Dependencies

-One way to configure AWS SDK is to include depednency script:
+One way to configure AWS SDK is to include dependency script:

 - ```html
   <!--Text to speech dependency-->